-This confirms that a balanced approach might be the best solution in a setting where data is sparse (high $\lambda$ ), the golden set is present but of limited coverage (low $\lambda$ ), and some prior assumptions on the required features can be made ( $\delta$ ).
-As shown in Figure 3, the graphs with $\lambda = 0.5$ and $\delta = 1.0$ collapse more gradually, providing the widest effective linkage space to explore.
+3, the graphs with $\lambda = 0.5$ and $\delta = True$ collapse more gradually, providing the widest effective linkage space to explore.
 Eventually, results also suggest to proceed in an active learning fashion, where the system learns iteratively with new data as part of the golden set.

 Finally, in order to further motivate our work, Figure 4 shows the largest components of the deduced social network with and without automatic disambiguation.
-The linkage method has the nice property of enlarging small components before gradually connecting them.
+The linkage method has the nice property of enlarging small components instead of the large ones.